yusrabhati/Amazon-Clone/README.md

 ## Amazon-Clone Project

-Amazon clone project with help of HTML and CSS.
-Working on JS!
+Amazon clone project using HTML and CSS.